Pioneer Zephyr: Revenue service and additional Zephyr trains

-Regular revenue service

 The Zephyrs power (leading) car was numbered 9900, the baggage-coach combine car 505, and the coach-observation 570.
 The train was placed in regular service between Kansas City, Missouri, Omaha and Lincoln, Nebraska, on November 11, 1934, with the train numbered 21 northbound and 20 southbound.
 The trainset replaced a pair of steam locomotives and six heavyweight passenger cars, weighing up to eight times as much as the Zephyr.
 By June 1935, it proved popular enough to add a fourth car, providing additional coach seating.
 The fourth car was originally a 40-seat coach number 525, but the following June it was switched to Twin Cities service, then back to the Pioneer Zephyr in December.
 Car 525 remained on the train until June 1938.
 Just over five years after it was introduced, the Pioneer Zephyr crossed the one million mile mark in regular service on December 29, 1939, near Council Bluffs, Iowa.

-On the second anniversary of the train's famous dash, the original Burlington Zephyr was rechristened the Pioneer Zephyr to distinguish it as the first of the Burlington's growing Zephyr fleet.
+On the second anniversary of the train's famous dash, the original Burlington Zephyr was renamed the Pioneer Zephyr to distinguish it as the first of the Burlington's growing Zephyr fleet.
 In 1938, car 525 was replaced by car number 500, a 40-seat buffet/lounge car, to provide light meals.
 Car number 505, the baggage-coach combine, was rebuilt at this time into a full baggage car, but it kept its original windows.

 In 1939 the Pioneer Zephyr was involved in a head-on collision with a freight train that completely destroyed the cab.
-The train was rebuilt and re-entered revenue service soon afterward, but the accident drove home the advantages for crew safety of the elevated, behind-the-nose cab design of the contemporary EMC E-series locomotives.
+Five mail clerks were injured and the engineer was killed, and the accident drove home the advantages for crew safety of the elevated, behind-the-nose cab design of the contemporary EMC E-series locomotives.
+The train was rebuilt and re-entered revenue service soon afterward.